 The major drawback of DDMRP is not technical; it is mental.
 It’s a different way of designing and running a supply chain, and it may be challenging for many seasoned planning professionals to make the mental switch necessary to take this step.
 To implement DDMRP, a company will require strong leadership and a serious investment in education and training, but it will be worth it.

 It really depends on the needs of your business.

-But if you’re planning to grow your business and want to get the most bang for your buck in terms of efficiency and visibility, DDMRP is probably your best choice.
-A standalone MRP solution only serves business needs and is of limited value unless it involves the real-time inventory, production, sales, and purchase transactions offered by a full DDMRP solution.
-DDMRP can really be for anyone in the retail, distribution, and manufacturing industries.
-The benefits it offers can help virtually any business properly value its inventory, optimize its supply chain, and achieve operational excellence.
+But if you’re planning to grow your business and want to get the most bang for your buck in terms of efficiency and visibility, DDMRP is your best choice.
+A planning system based on traditional MRP is of limited value in our volatile and uncertain world.
+DDMRP has been proven to work very well in retail, distribution, and manufacturing industries, from Engineering-to-Order to Make-to-Stock and everything in between.
+Its benefits can help virtually any business properly value its inventory, optimize its supply chain, and achieve operational excellence.

-If you want to learn more about DDMRP and how you can adapt it to your business and organization, connect with Patrick Rigoni, DDMRP, Lean Six Sigma Master with over 15 years of experience in the supply chain industry.
-Patrick recently explained about DDMRP in-depth in an interview feature (read the whole interview here), and he can give you more detailed information for DDMRP for your business.
+If you want to learn more about DDMRP and how you can adapt it to your business and organization, connect with Patrick Rigoni, DDMRP, Lean Six Sigma Master, with over 20 years of experience in the supply chain industry.
+Patrick recently explained about DDMRP in-depth in an interview feature (read the whole interview here), and he can give you more detailed information about DDMRP for your business.